bekorn/GoodEnoughRenderer/README.md

 (I prefer absolute paths to prevent any _current working directory_ differences between compilers)

 GLTF assets are excluded from git because of their size (except `projects/editor/models`).
 To load your own, edit the `projects/development/assets.json`.
-HDRIs and Envmaps are also excluded (‼[^-1]) for the same reason.
+HDRIs and Envmaps are also excluded for the same reason.
 You can load an HDRI and use the Envmap Baker in the editor.

-[^-1]: fix(bekorn): this causes editor to crash if no envmap is loaded

 ### What to read next